C

 Do wicket-keepers wear abdominal guard?

-Conclusion.
 The abdominal guard in cricket is the most important piece of equipment for batsmen, wicket-keepers, and close-fielders.
 This protective gear is used to effectively prevent injury to the pelvic and genital areas.